Toys "R" Us: Bankruptcy

 On March 15, 2018, Toys "R" Us received approval from the bankruptcy court to liquidate its stores.
 There were buyers interested in acquiring groups of stores to use as showrooms, as well as others interested in acquiring the chain's brand and associated intellectual property.
 The company indicated in filings that the Canadian operations were profitable, and desired to preserve the operations of the 82-store chain through a sale.
 MGA Entertainment had made an offer to acquire the Canadian operations.
-MGA Entertainment CEO Isaac Larian attempted to raise $200 million through investments and public crowdfunding to purchase at least 400 of the U.S. locations.
+MGA Entertainment CEO Isaac Larian attempted to raise $200 million through investments and public crowdfunding to purchase at least 400 of the US locations.

 Liquidation sales began on March 23, 2018.
 The chain's online store shut down on March 29, redirecting visitors to information on the liquidation and closures.
 On April 24, 2018, it was announced that the Canadian division would be sold to Fairfax Financial for approximately $234 million, and would continue to operate the locations under the Toys "R" Us name.
-Fairfax stated that it was potentially interested in purchasing U.S. locations as an extension of these Canadian operations.
+Fairfax stated that it was potentially interested in purchasing US locations as an extension of these Canadian operations.

 On April 13, a bid was made by Isaac Larian to buy 356 Toys "R" Us stores for $890 million, but was rejected on April 17 and was fully scrapped on April 23.

-On June 29, 2018, Toys "R" Us permanently closed all of its remaining U.S. locations, after 70 years of operations.
-In early July 2018, it was reported that unknown benefactors had bought out all of the remaining stock of two locations in North Carolina so they could be donated to charity.
+On June 29, 2018, Toys "R" Us permanently closed all of its remaining US locations, after 70 years of operations.
+In early July 2018, it was reported that unknown benefactors had bought all of the remaining stock of two locations in North Carolina so they could be donated to charity.

 In November 2018, Fortune noted that the absence of the retailer during the 2018 holiday season represented a US$4 billion chunk of toy sales from which other retailers could benefit.
-Party supply retailer Party City capitalized on the closures by establishing temporary pop-up stores under the branding Toy City—some of which filling vacancies left by Toys "R" Us locations.
+Party supply retailer Party City capitalized on the closures by establishing temporary pop-up stores under the branding Toy City, some of which filled vacancies left by Toys "R" Us locations.